pingidentity/pf-datastore-mongodb/README.md

 ### Configuration

+Once the plug-in has been deployed and the PingFederate instance restarted, launch the PingFederate admin console:

-1. Add a new data store under: System Settings > Data Stores
+1. Add a new datastore instance under: Server Configuration > Data Stores
-2. Select the "Custom" data store type
+2. Select "Custom" from the options
-3. Name the instance and select "MongoDB Data Store" as the type
+3. Name the instance and select the appropriate datastore from the "type" list
-4. Refer to the inline documentation to configure your MongoDB instance details
+4. Refer to the inline documentation to configure the datastore

-You can now use the MongoDB data store to retrieve attributes during an attribute lookup.
-For example retrieving attributes for an OAuth 2.0 access token contract.

 ### Disclaimer

 This software is open sourced by Ping Identity but not supported commercially as such.
-Any questions/issues should go to the mailing list, the Github issues tracker or the author pmeyer@pingidentity.com directly See also the DISCLAIMER file in this directory.
+Any questions/issues should go to the Github issues tracker or discuss on the [Ping Identity developer communities] .
+See also the DISCLAIMER file in this directory.

+[Ping Identity developer communities]: https://community.pingidentity.com/collaborate